nf-core/website/markdown/events/2022/training-october-2022.md

 # Registration

 Registration is now open!
-Follow [this](https://giphy.com/embed/Pv3GlvjHv1T1u) link and fill out the registration form to secure your place.
+Follow [this](https://nf-co.re/) link and fill out the registration form to secure your place :tada: